adumont/adumont.github.io/sewingtips.md

 ## Threading the machine

 Instructions on how to thread your machine will be found in the **instruction manual**.
 Read them carefully and follow them carefully, in order, don't miss any step.
-If you do your stiching will be afected and possibly it won't work as expected.
-One of the step will be to raise the presser foot!
-Always thread your machine with the presser foot up, as it will open the tension disks.
+If you do miss any step, your stiching will be afected and possibly it won't work as expected.
+One crucial step is to raise the presser foot: always thread your machine with the presser foot up, as it will open the tension disks.

 ## Installing the needle